 These pianos will be available in June, and as far as cost, the price ranges from $2199 (MSRP) for the CLP-525 to $6299 for the CLP-585.

 Now if you already have the Yamaha CLP-470 or CLP-480, the new CLP-500 Series (despite its many additions) may not be enough to make you want to upgrade—especially if you’re happy with what you currently own.
 But if you happen to already be in this market looking for a quality digital piano, the Clavinova CLP-500 Series is certainly worth keeping an eye on.

-And before wrapping up, please take a look at three Yamaha digital pianos that are currently best sellers on Amazon, and see how they compare to the CLP series line:
+And before wrapping up, please take a look at three Yamaha digital pianos that are currently best sellers online, and see how they compare to the CLP series line: